stwe/DatatablesBundle/Resources/doc/index.md

 # Getting Started With SgDatatablesBundle

-This Bundle integrates the jQuery DataTables plugin into your Symfony2 application.
+This Bundle integrates the jQuery DataTables 1.10.x plugin into your Symfony2 application.
-Compatible with Doctrine2 entities.

 ## Installation